fengyunkkx/FolderIconTool/README.md

 Fix some bug about System permission.

-Renamed as FolderIconTool.

 ## Nov 9, 2017 - Update IconTool 0.0.3

 A version that can be used normally.

-Put .ico file in every folder, then start the IconTool.py.
+Put `.ico` file in every folder, then start the IconTool.py.

 ## Nov 9, 2017 - Update IconTool 0.0.2